 Our main activities include reading picture books, showing Kamishibai and introducing traditional and seasonal events and their associated games, through which we hope children get familiar with the Japanese language.
 We aim to create a fun place for our children.

-N8 Crouch End, London N8
+N8 North London N8

 N8 Bunko (Enu hachi bunko) is a brand new bunko.
 We started in January 2020.
 At our commemorable first meeting, we sang songs, read books and Kamishibai.
 We also talked about Setsubun (a day to celebrate the coming of spring) and made mice in origami, which is this year’s Japanese zodiac.